jfmengels/node-elm-review/README.md

 elm install authorName/packageName
 ```

+## Run linting

 Once you're done configuring, run `elm-lint` to analyze your project.

+You can also run `elm-lint --fix`.
+The CLI will present you fixes for the errors that offer an automatic fix, which you can then accept or not.
+When there are no more fixable errors left, elm-lint will report the remaining errors as if it was called without `--fix`.
+Fixed errors will be reformatted using [`elm-format`].

+Run `elm-lint --help` for more information on the available flags.

 ## Why is there a need for a lint directory?